 Join us for the launch of the Brick Lane 1978 short film, made by our volunteers in collaboration with the Rainbow Collective.

-Historian and activist David Rosenberg discusses the history of the National Front and other far-right parties in east London during the 1970s.
+7pm: The Far Right and the East End in the 1970s *Rescheduled event from 19 July due to extreme weather* Historian and activist David Rosenberg discussing the history of the National Front and other far-right parties in east London during the 1970s.

 Brick Lane 1978: The Turning Point is supported by the National Lottery Heritage Fund.
 Using money raised by the National Lottery, we Inspire, lead and resource the UK’s heritage to create positive and lasting change for people and communities, now and in the future. www.heritagefund.org.uk.
 Follow @HeritageFundUK on Twitter, Facebook and Instagram and use #NationalLotteryHeritageFund